Complex continued fractions, Kleinian and extremal theory for cusp excursions: Extremal value theory for the digits of continued fractions

 It thus suffices to prove that for some $H$,

 By \eqref{equation: mu as marginal}, it is enough to show that the functions

 satisfy $f_k\left(\frac{1}{t}\right) =\frac{W_k}{t^2} + O\left(\frac{1}{t^3}\right)$ for some constant $W_k$.
-By Taylor's theorem, it suffices to show that $f_k$ is three times differentiable \footnote{Here the differentiability of a function at $0$ means existence of the right derivative.} in $[0,\epsilon)$ for some $\epsilon>0$.
+Since $f_k(x) = O(1/t^2) $, it suffices by Taylor's theorem to show that $f_k$ is three times differentiable in $[0,\epsilon)$ \footnote{Here the differentiability of a function at $0$ means existence of the right derivative.} for some $\epsilon>0$.
 Recall that the boundary of $V_k$ consists of a finite union of circle segments and line segments.
 For sufficiently small $x$, the disk $D(x)$ intersects two segments if $0$ is a vertex of $V_k$.
-For example, if $d=2$, this is the case for $V_1,\ldots,V_8$ in Figure \ref{figure: Nakada Partition and Dual}.
+For example, if $d=3$, this is the case for all the partition elements in Figure \ref{figure: Nakada Partition and Dual}.
 Else $D(x)$ intersects at most one line segment.
 In any case, these segments admit a smooth parametrisation of the form $r\mapsto re^{i\theta(r)}$ for small $r$.
 Hence we can write the above integral in polar coordinates and obtain